khawajaosama/Django-Application-Python/djangonautic/README.md

 ### Admin section (http://127.0.0.1:8000/admin/):
 ```
- You can access admin like this.
+ You can access admin section like this.
 ```
  ![](screenshots/admin.png)